frozenproof/diamondbackchat-test/README.md

 This project is my graduation project , from being a reckless god to a calmer god .
 I'm still a god , regardless , so I'm just proving to myself I'm more than a god .

+# Issue
+- Postgres is required due to changes in pricing model.

 ## Deploy on Vercel